zgchen33/witdog_ros/README.md

 - Ubuntu 18.04 (ROS Melodic)
 - Ubuntu 20.04 (ROS Noetic)

+By the way, we used visual programming to improve the application of the project in education, as well as using AI modules to achieve more convenient upper layer intelligence applications, such as face detection, target detection, etc. You can get more information in **K210 branch** and **blockly branch**.
 # 1. Installation Guide
 ## 1.1 Clone and install all dependencies:
     sudo apt install -y python-rosdep